Virginia gateway

 Previous context

-Southwest of Chesapeake, Route 17 connects back toward South Mills, Camden, Elizabeth City, and the northern North Carolina stretch.
+Southwest of Chesapeake, Route 17 connects back toward Elizabeth City, South Mills, Camden, and the northern North Carolina stretch.
+That is the route logic that makes Chesapeake feel like a gateway instead of a standalone destination.

 Next context